 Roth Qualified Distributions

+While traditional IRA contributions are often tax deductible, that is not the case with Roth IRA contributions.
+However, retirement withdrawals from traditional IRAs are subject to income taxes, while Roth IRA withdrawals are tax-free.
 Withdrawals from a Roth IRA due to a disability may be qualified distributions.
 "Qualified" means there is no tax liability at all on the funds withdrawn, even if you are not yet 59 1/2 years old.
-When you make a Roth distribution because you have become disabled, it is qualified if the Roth IRA is at least five calendar years old, counting from Jan.
+When you make a Roth distribution because you have become disabled, it's qualified if the Roth IRA is at least five calendar years old, counting from Jan.
 1 of the year you opened your Roth IRA.

 Unqualified Roth Withdrawals

-If you make a disability withdrawal from a Roth IRA before the account is five years old, the IRS still waives the 10 percent penalty.
-However, the money you take out might be subject to income taxes.
+If you make a disability withdrawal from a Roth IRA before the account is five years old, the IRS still waives the 10-percent penalty but the money you take out might be subject to income taxes.
 If the withdrawn funds are considered contributed dollars or rollover money, there is no tax liability.
 You’ll owe income taxes on the withdrawal only if the money you take out counts as earnings.
 The IRS counts contributions and rollover funds first, so you won’t owe any income taxes on disability-related withdrawals unless the amount you take out is more than the combined total of all contributed funds and rollover money you put into the Roth IRA since you opened it.